Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Introduction

-Our first result deals with vector fields on orientable manifolds admitting the maximum number of functionally independent first integrals.
-In Theorem \ref{teo:IntegrableHam}, we prove, under these assumptions, that the vector field is hamiltonizable for as many Poisson structures as first integrals.
-This is a generalization of the results presented in \cite{Gumral-Nut}.
-Moreover, we also improve the previous result by relaxing the hypothesis on the number of first integrals: if a vector field $X$ on an $m$--dimensional manifold admits \ec{m-2} first integrals and an invariant volume form, then $X$ is hamiltonizable under some suitable topological condition on the common level sets of the first integrals (Theorem \ref{prop:VolHam}).
-This theorem in the three--dimensional case recovers the hamiltonization criteria given by Gao in \cite{Gao-2000} for Lotka--Volterra systems; but the topological hypotheses of our theorem were obviated there.
-These hypotheses are necessary in general as we exhibit it in Example \ref{exm:37}.
-Theorem \ref{teo:DoubleFol} deals with the hamiltonization problem for vector fields tangent to a regular oriented foliation of dimension $r$: if a vector field preserves the leaf--wise volume and belongs to the kernel of a nowhere vanishing leaf--wise closed \ec{(r-2)}--form, then the hamiltonization problem reduces to the triviality of the foliated de Rham cohomology in degree one for the foliation integrating the kernel of the closed form.
-On the other hand, by considering a correspondence between multivector fields and differential forms on orientable manifolds, we have formulated a criterion of hamiltonization by unimodular Poisson structures in terms of the existence of integrating factors of primitives (Theorem \ref{teo:UnimodHam}).
+where $\delta_{ij}$ denotes the kronecker delta.
+That is, for each $i=1,2,\dots, m-1$, $X$ is Hamiltonian with respect to $\pi_i$ with Hamiltonian functions $h_i$ and the rest of first integrals are Casimir fuctions of $\pi_i$.
+Furthermore, the Poisson structures $\pi_{i}$ commute with respect to the Schouten--Nijenhuis bracket: $[\pi_i,\pi_j]=0$ for all $i,j=1,\dots,m-1$.
+These facts generalize the results presented in~\cite{Gumral-Nut}.
+We also describe the dependence of the Poisson structures on the choice of the volume form, which allows us to show in Proposition \ref{prop:IntegrableHam} that one can drop the orientability hypothesis.
+Moreover, we also improve the previous result by relaxing the hypothesis on the number of first integrals: if a vector field $X$ on an $m$-dimensional manifold admits $m-2$ independent first integrals on an open dense set and an invariant volume form, then $X$ is hamiltonizable under a suitable topological condition on the common level sets of the first integrals.
+This is the content of Theorem \ref{teo:VolHam}, which in the three-dimensional case recovers the hamiltonization criteria given by Gao in~\cite{Gao-2000} for Lotka--Volterra systems; but the topological hypotheses of our theorem were obviated there.
+These hypotheses are necessary in general as we exhibit it in Examples~\ref{ex:IntSing} and~\ref{exm:37}.
+On the other hand, by considering a correspondence between multivector fields and differential forms on orientable manifolds, we have formulated a criterion of hamiltonization by unimodular Poisson structures in terms of the existence of integrating factors of primitives (Theorem~\ref{teo:UnimodHam}).
 In this case, the given vector field is a modular vector field.
+Finally, Theorem~\ref{teo:DoubleFol} is a more general version of Theorem~\ref{teo:VolHam} that provides a hamiltonization criteria by means of differential forms that are not necessarily product of exact 1-forms: if a vector field preserves a leaf-wise volume of an oriented regular foliation of dimension $r$, and belongs to the kernel of a nowhere vanishing leaf-wise closed $(r-2)$-form, then the hamiltonization problem reduces to the triviality of the foliated de Rham cohomology in degree one for the foliation integrating the kernel of the closed form.